-good solvent such as chloroform or carbon tetrachloride.
 Do not use a file, sandpaper, or emery cloth to clean or remove pits from distributor points.
 Any abrasion of the point surfaces only causes them to burn faster.
-Distributor point files should be used only on spark plug electrodes.

-NOTE: If it is necessary to replace the distributor cap or spark plug wires, insert the wires in the proper cap sockets in a counterclockwise direction, in the firing order 1-5-4-8-6-3-7-2.
+NOTE: If it is necessary to replace the distributor cap or spark plug wires, insert the wires in the proper cap sockets in a clockwise direction, in the firing order 1-5-3-6-2-4.
 The number one socket is identified by the number "1" on the cap.
-The cylinders are numbered from front to rear - right bank, 1-2-3-4; left bank 5-6-7-8.

-To check the distributor point gap, crank the engine with the starter until the movable arm rubbing block rests on a high point of the cam, then check the point gap with a 0.015 inch feeler gage.
-If the point gap requires adjustment, loosen the point assembly lock screws, insert the blade of a screw driver in the adjustment slots, and turn it to obtain a 0.015 inch gap.
-Tighten the lock screws, then recheck the point gap.
+To check the distributor point gap, crank the engine with the starter until the movable arm rubbing block rests on a high point of the cam, then check the point gap with a 0.025 inch feeler gauge.
+If the point gap requires adjustment, loosen the point assembly lock screws, insert the blade of a screw driver in the adjustment slots, and turn it to obtain a 0.025 inch gap.
+Tighten the lock screws; then recheck the point gap.